 - 2 hours 30 mins return

 - Track is challenging.
 Suitable for advanced riders

-The walkway can be navigated in either direction, starting at either Fletcher Bay or Stony Bay.
-The walk will take you about 7 hours return, or you may choose to use one of the local transport providers or guides who can arrange for your pick up at the other end.
+The walkway can be navigated in either direction, starting at either Fletcher Bay or Stony Bay with your local transport providers or guides

 From Fletcher Bay to Stony Bay